jensteele1/jensteele1.github.io/_research/correctional_education.md

 ---

 This work centers on several meta-analyses of how education programs in carceral settings (e.g., prisons, jails, juvenile detention centers) influence the academic skills of incarcerated individuals, as well as their recidivism and employment rates after release.
-It was funded in 2010 by the U.S. Bureau of Justice Assistance and led by Drs.
-Lois Davis and Robert Bozick at the RAND Corporation.

 ## Educational Methods for Incarcerated Adults and Juveniles
 **Funder:** U.S. Department of Justice's Bureau of Justice Assistance